qurious-pixel/Shipwright-linux/README.md

-# Welcome to the Ship of Harkinian - Linux Twisted build !
+# Welcome to the Ship of Harkinian - Linux/MacOS Twisted build !
 This a PC port of OOT bla bla you know it if you are there.
 Here some usefull information :
 ```